Rokuazery/LoL-Assist/README.md

 # LoL Assist
-LoL Assist is an automatic Runes & Spells importer for League of Legends with simple looking GUI.
+LoL Assist is an automatic Runes & Spells importer for League of Legends with a simple looking GUI.

 **Features**
 - Auto Import Runes